JAX-DIPS/JAX-DIPS/README.md

 # Testing
 Do `pytest tests/test_*.py` of each of the available tests from the parent directory:
-- `test_advection_semi_lagrangian`: a sphere is rotated 360 degrees around the box to replicate initial configuration.
+- `test_advection`: a sphere is rotated 360 degrees around the box to replicate initial configuration.
 The L2 error in level-set function should be less than 1e-4 to pass.
 The advection is performed using semi-Lagrangian scheme with Sussman reinitialization.
 - `test_reinitialization`: starting from a sphere level-set function with -1 inside sphere and +1 outside, we repeatedly perform Sussman reinitialization until the signed-distance property of the level-set is achieved.
 Center of the box should have level-set value equal to radius of the sphere, and corner of the box should be at a pre-specified distance to pass.
 - `test_geometric_integrations`: integrating surface area of a sphere along with its volume.
 Small differences with associated theoretical values are expected to pass.
-- `test_geometric_integrations_per_point`: this is the pointwise version of the intergation methods on random point clouds.
-- `test_poisson_solver_{pointwise/grid_based}_{with/without}_jump_{sphere/star}`: tests for both the pointwise and the grid-based Poisson solvers over a star and a sphere interfaces.
+- `test_poisson`: tests for both the pointwise and the grid-based Poisson solvers over a star and a sphere interfaces.
 Note that in the current implementation the grid-based solver does not support batching and is therefore faster.
 Fixing this issue will be done in the future versions.
 # Pre-requisites

 ## Nvidia Driver